gerald1248/openshift-linter/README.md

             └── types_test.go
 ```

-Next, install Node.js with npm using your package manager. `cd` into the working directory `openshift-linter` and enter:
+Next, install Node.js using your package manager. `cd` into the working directory `openshift-linter` and enter:

 ```
 $ sudo npm install -g gulp-cli